alphagov-mirror/csw-client-role/README.md

 has been configured with a role granting access to users in the shared user account.

-### Statement 5 - ec2 DescribeRegions, DescibeSecurityGroups
+### Statement 5 - ec2 DescribeRegions, DescibeSecurityGroups, DescribeVpcs, DescribeFlowLogs

 #### ec2 DescribeRegions